 The one-step beauty routine for youthful skin, healthy hair & strong nails.*

 After weeks of adding mbg's collagen to beverages daily, I have yet to find anything that it doesn't work in.
-This is thanks to the taste (the original is super mild, while the chocolate is more flavorful and indulgent) and the texture (thick and rich but not chalky).
-It also dissolves in beverages hot and cold: I've used it to give my morning smoothies a protein boost, add some more cocoa goodness to my hot chocolate, and make my nightly tea a little more nourishing.
+This is thanks to the taste (it is super mild) and the texture (thick and rich but not chalky).
+It also dissolves in beverages hot and cold: I've used it to give my morning smoothies a protein boost and make my nightly tea a little more nourishing.

 The fact that it tastes great in anything is really big for me: It means that taking it every day is actually enjoyable and easy to keep up with.

 collagen+ has made me feel stronger and faster.*